 - Tell your counselor and registrar what school you have selected so that your final transcript will be sent to the appropriate university or college.

-Related: Senior Year Survival Tips
+Related: Our Best Senior Year Survival Advice

 Summer after senior year